codio/site/source/docs/ide/tools/guides/imvid.html.md

 ```
 ##Videos

-Including embedded videos are also possible using iframe support.
+Including embedded videos are also possible using the standard `<iframe>` html tag.

   - YouTube